LIHPC-Computational-Geometry/dds-hexmeshing/README.md

 There will be Python script for optional pre- and post-processing for algorithms, as well as for custom algorithms (not based on an external executable)

-Then we would have a `HexMeshWorkshop.py` that parse the necessary YAML files for the given instructions, eg:
+Then we would have a `dds.py` that parse the necessary YAML files for the given instructions, eg:
-- run an algorithm: `./HexMeshWorkshop.py run Gmsh -i ~/data/3D_model/`
+- run an algorithm: `./dds.py run <algo_name> <input_folder>`
-- get info about current data folder: `./HexMeshWorkshop.py datafolder print`
-- print children of a given data subfolder: `./HexMeshWorkshop.py children ~/data/3D_model/`
+- print children of a given data subfolder: `./dds.py children <input_folder>`
+- print history of a given data subfolder: `./dds.py history <input_folder>`
+- list all data subfolder folder types: `./dds.py types list`
+- print info about a specific data subfolder type: `./dds.py types info <type_name>`
+- list all algorithms: `./dds.py algos list`
+- print info about a specific algorithm: `./dds.py algos info <algo_name>`

 Remaining design choices:
 - (algorithms) How to remove redundancy between `algorithms/write_labeling_as_geogram.yml` and `algorithms/write_polycube_as_geogram.yml`, between `algorithms/automatic_polycube.yml` and `algorithms/automatic_polycube_gui.yml`?